Rewards Center

 Why does my bank wire take 5+ days even for a small amount?

 Small amounts do not automatically mean faster bank processing.
-Bank wire times depend on the bank's internal review, the correspondent bank used for the RMB-to-foreign-currency conversion, and the receiving bank's processing.
-Each handoff in the SWIFT network can add a day or more, and some banks batch international transfers rather than processing them individually each day.
+Bank wire times depend on the bank's own review, the correspondent bank used for the RMB-to-foreign-currency conversion, and the receiving bank's processing.
+Each handoff in the SWIFT network can add a day or more, and some banks process international transfers in scheduled groups rather than individually throughout the day.

 What is the fastest corridor from China right now?